50 Fitness Myths That Can Seriously Damage Your Health

 Myth: Stretching before a workout prevents injuries

 Reaching for your toes before a workout—aka static stretching, the stuff we were all taught to do in gym class—can actually cause injury.
 According to Time, save that type of stretching for after your workout.
-Before working out, warm up with some light cardio and then do movement-based, dynamic stretches, like arm and leg swings, which properly prime your muscles and will provide the foundation for a better workout.
+Before working out, warm up with some light cardio and then do movement-based, dynamic stretches, like arm swings or the monster walk, which properly prime your muscles and will provide the foundation for a better workout.

 Myth: Exercising on an empty stomach first thing in the morning burns fat faster